 Germany's third largest metropolitan area, with a population of 3.7 million, Berlin has been the nation's capital since reunification in 1990, and when it comes to culture, sport, fashion, architecture and nightlife, it can give London, Paris or New York a run for their money.

-The Olympiastadion Berlin has the longest history of all the UEFA EURO 2024 stadiums, and is the biggest venue too, seating over 70,000.
+The Olympiastadion Berlin has the longest history of all the UEFA EURO 2024 stadiums, and is the biggest venue too.

 Built for the 1936 Olympic Games, the home of Bundesliga side Hertha Berlin once had a capacity of 100,000, and holds a special place in German footballing culture since it has staged every German Cup final since 1985.